eliasbetancourt/DBS-support-bots-proj/README.md

 4. Open `app/frontend/index.html` in browser and use the demo UI.

 Statement of Original Work:
 This project represents our team's own design and implementation.
-AI tools were used only for incidental support (e.g., syntax checking), not for content creation.
+AI tools were used only for incidental support (e.g., syntax checking, documentation), not for content creation.